dekuNukem/exixe/README.md

 #### Advanced control
 * Powered by ARM Cortex-M0 microcontroller
-* Hardware PWM on all cathodes for smooth dimming and animations
+* Hardware PWM on all cathodes and LEDs for smooth dimming and animations

 #### Tube overdrive
 * Optionally allows twice the cathode current